 As was hinted in the previous section, when stressed men and women have completely different needs.

-Women need to produce oxytocin again which comes through talking, feeling heard, and being listened to.
-As the man in the partnership let her talk about her problems to you.
+Women need to produce oxytocin which comes through talking, feeling heard, and being listened to.
+As the man in the partnership get her talk about her problems to you.
 Don’t offer a solution, don’t go in for the fix, just listen and ask thoughtful questions that will keep her talking and in her feelings.
-Something like: “how did that make you feel?” “what else is going on?”
+Something like: “How did that make you feel?”
+“What else is going on?”

-Men also need to feel successful and like they have a purpose at home, in the partnership, or in the family.
-They want to feel needed and like they have an impact so asking clearly for help with projects he can succeed with will boost his testosterone.
+Men also build testosterone when they feel successful.
+Men like they have a purpose at home, in the partnership, or in the family.
+They want to feel needed and like they have an impact so asking clearly for help with projects he can succeed with and appreciating him will also boost his testosterone.
 Unclear requests where a man anticipates messing up, or failure, will lower his testosterone and he likely won’t follow through.